rrd108/data-mixer/README.md

     'last_name'
 ];
 ```
 In this case in the `$table` database table all records' `first_name` and `last_name` values will be mixed randomly like in simple mixing, but `first_name` set to be dependent on the value of the `sex` field.
-It means on mixing the script will only select first names from other records where the value of the sex filed is the same.
+It means on mixing the script will only select first names from other records where the value of the `sex` field is the same.

 The dependent mixing *may* give us the following result from the same *starter* table